awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-datasync-task.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `Tags`  <a name="cfn-datasync-task-tags"></a>
-The key\-value pair that represents the tag that you want to add to the resource\.
-The value can be an empty string\.
+Specifies the tags that you want to apply to the Amazon Resource Name \(ARN\) representing the task\.
+ *Tags* are key\-value pairs that help you manage, filter, and search for your DataSync resources\.
 *Required*: No
 *Type*: List of [Tag](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-resource-tags.html)
 *Maximum*: `50`